Get the Red Zone Channel Without Any Pay TV Sub - The TV Answer Man!

 As you note, YouTube TV and FuboTV both offer the Red Zone Channel as part of a sports add-on package that will cost you $76 a month when you factor in the base programming plan as well.
 While that’s less than a subscription to the Sunday Ticket, which starts at $295, it’s not cheap, either.

 DIRECTV also includes the Red Zone Channel in its Max Sunday Ticket plan, which costs $395, and it’s available on other pay TV services such as Comcast, Cox, Verizon, Charter and Optimum.
 But, again, you have to pay an additional fee for a sports package that includes it.
+(Note: The DIRECTV Red Zone Channel is a different production than the one found on other services; different hosts, views, etc.)

 So, how can you watch the Red Zone Channel without getting other channels that you don’t want to pay for?